Admilcio/blog-site/README.md

     Bootstrap: Front-end framework for a responsive and sleek user interface.
     MySQL: Database management system for storing user data and blog content.
     Js: JavaScript for building dynamic user interfaces.
+    Html:For defining blocks of a webpage, headings, paragraphs, links, images, and more Css:For styling and layout.

 ## Prerequisites